MatthewPace98/genomic-compression/README.md

 # Genomic Compression

-Repo for scripts used in upcoming 'Comparison of Lossless Genomic File Compression Methods' article.
+Repo for scripts used in upcoming 'A Lossless Compression Benchmark for Genomic File Formats' article.
 Under construction.